rdkcentral/subtec-app/test/Readme.md

 # How to run subtec on ubuntu

-To install required packages for subtec to build successsfully on ubuntu, run below script from  ***subtec-app/test/*** folder for first time.
+To install required packages for subtec to build successfully on ubuntu, run below script from  ***subtec-app/test/*** folder for first time.

     bash install_subtec_dependencies.sh